 Ever since being a very young child I have liked to make things.
 I suppose it was my Fathers influence, himself a Master Carpenter and Joiner, time served in the family business of building contractors, started by my Great Grandfather ( It may have been Great Great Great Grandfather as my Uncle has now discovered bill heads suggesting establishment in 1817) in the east end of London, Bow to be precise where my Grandfather was born within the sound of the “bells”.
 With some of the Family moving to Rayleigh, Essex in the early 1920’s my Grandfather started a branch of the firm to which I joined and trained as a Carpenter & Joiner (City & Guilds apprenticeship served), as my Father’s apprentice in the Family firm.

-My Father is a keen aircraft enthusiast and made models in his youth, still does now and then.
+My Father was a keen aircraft enthusiast and made models in his youth.
 He taught me how to build kits properly, the way to clean up the parts, how to correct mistakes and best way to paint and apply transfers to Airfix and Frog plastic kits.
 Another favourite was Keil Kraft model aircraft, remember those? test flying in the local park.
 I also had the classic Tri-ang train set, this being added to on birthdays and Christmas time.

 With the mix of both I happily built plastic wagons and the odd non – powered loco and buildings from Airfix and so started my interest in model railways.